Ixovh/web-development/task6folder/ReadMe.md

     * we need only esp32, servo and jumper wires

     * connect servo with esp32 in any pin that is a signal input/output
+    * then access it through the ip address the shows in serial monitor

 * **Output**
     * i tried 3 different values